Club Membership Features

 EAS regular star parties

-Different astronomy clubs have different approaches to this; most of our star parties are small and informal affairs held at the homes of some of our members who live deep enough into the suburbs to escape the worst light pollution.
+Most of our star parties are small and informal affairs held at the home of one of our members who lives deep enough into the suburbs to escape the worst light pollution, near Panther Lake.

 Star party activities